The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle in hyperbolic motion, and field point that is simultaneous with the center of the hyperbola

 This 3D vector with the direction of the electric field is the equivalent of the radial position vector when the source charge was at rest.
 The distance

 is a Lorentz invariant quantity.

-Through point $Q$ we draw the line tangent to the hyperbola, which intersects the $x$ axis at point $U$, as seen in Fig. \ref{fig:fig8}.
-The tangent line is the $i c t'$ time axis of the reference frame $K'$ in which the retarded source particle at $Q$ is instantaneously at rest.
-We also notice that the tangent line is perpendicular to $OQ$, as confirmed by the equation $\mathbf{X} \cdot \mathbf{V}= 0$.
+Through point $C$ we draw the line tangent to the hyperbola, which intersects the $x$ axis at point $U$, as seen in Fig. \ref{fig:fig8}.
+This tangent line is the $i c t'$ time axis of the inertial reference frame $K'$ in which the retarded source particle at $C$ is instantaneously at rest.
+We also notice that the tangent line $CU$ is perpendicular to $OC$, as confirmed by the equation $\mathbf{X}_1 \cdot \mathbf{V}_1= 0$.

-From point $P$ we draw a line perpendicular to the $i c t'$ axis, which intersects it at point $T$.
-The $i c t'$ axis is perpendicular to both $PT$ (by construction) and $PS$ (since $PS$ is perpendicular to any line in the $x O i c t$ plane), and as a result the $i c t'$ axis is perpendicular to the $PST$ plane.
+From point $A$ we draw a line perpendicular to the $i c t'$ axis, which intersects it at point $T$.
+The $i c t'$ axis is perpendicular to both $AT$ (by construction) and $AS$ (since $AS$ is perpendicular to any line in the $x O i c t$ plane), and as a result the $i c t'$ axis is perpendicular to the $AST$ plane.
 As a consequence, the $i c t'$ axis is perpendicular to $ST$.
+Since the $i c t'$ axis is also perpendicular to $OC$, we conclude that $OC$ is parallel to $ST$, and as a result the measure of $\angle UST$ is also $\theta$.